- Majors and Minors

 - Degree Requirements

 - Certificate Programs

 - Honors/Independent Study

 - Academic Calendar

-Associate Professor: Grande; Assistant Professors: Anderson, Wright; Certification Officer and Educator in Residence: Cocores; Professor James, acting chair
+Professor: James; Assistant Professors: Anderson, Wright; Certification Officer and Educator in Residence: Cocores; Associate Professor Grande, chair

 The Education Department views American education as a reflection of a set of political, economic and cultural relationships that reflect the dominant social arrangements of U.S. society.
 Teaching is therefore viewed as a political act.
 The goal of the Teacher Education Program is to produce critical educators who understand that one of the consequences of living in a pluralistic society is the existence of a variety of conflicting views of what it means to be educated.
 As such, it works to instill in students a sense of responsibility to participate in the political process by which educational policies are initiated, employed and resisted.

 The Department employs a social justice curriculum where students are expected to: (1) achieve excellence in their field, (2) understand classrooms as a reflection of larger social-political and economic forces, (3) develop critical and anti-bias pedagogies and, (4) to view the classroom as a dynamic and dialectical space.